916980name/Documentation/Ubuntu/upgrade-to-24.md

 Tab, direction key.
 > These two problems recovered automaticly after I am using about 10 minutes.
 Maybe the driver installed automaticly.

 Actually it is like the `shift` key been pressing, input something with `shift` key could work.
+Use left & right `shift`.